Shiroizu/vocadb-tools/packages/vocadb-scripts/README.md

 `pip install -r requirements.txt`

-3) Run any of the scripts:
+3) Run any of the scripts from the command line:

 `find-favourite-vocalists.py`